 Say how you feel about the situation, and demand respect for what you want.
 If you say no, your partner needs to stop pressuring then and there.
-You must also respect their feelings about the situation, and never pressure them after they have said no.
+You must also respect their feelings, and never pressure them after they have said no.